bastian-weber/Ct/readme.txt

 			https://developer.nvidia.com/cuda-toolkit
 	3. Qt (currently 5.5.1)
 			https://www.qt.io/download-open-source/#section-2

 ============================================= Windows =============================================

 	-	Install the Nidia Cuda Toolkit via the installer provided on the website
-	-	OpenCV can be compiled using cmake and make
+	-	OpenCV can be compiled using cmake
 		- 	Open cmake and specify the source and the build directories
 		- 	Hit configure
 		- 	Make sure to check the WITH_CUDA option in cmake (is default).
 Depending on which feature architectures you want to